Vigintillionn/vigscript/README.md

 ## Syntax

+An example can be found in the `example` directory.
 I wanted to combine the syntax of some of my favorite languages.
 You will probably recognize a lot.
 *Disclaimer: The syntax is subject to change in the future.*